Over the last year or so, I have been using zeolite, rather than prescription medication, to successfully detoxify mold.

 Not all forms of zeolite work in the same way, because of their size, chemical structure, or purity.

-The type of zeolite needed is clinoptilolite and one with a high silica to aluminum ratio.
+The type of zeolite needed is clinoptilolite and one with high silica to aluminum ratio.

-Because of the wide variety in types of zeolite, I also like products to be tested for their histamine binding capacity.
+Because of the wide variety of types of zeolite, I also like products to be tested for their histamine binding capacity.

-The product that I use is Zeolith MED as it has been specifically tested, and bind to 83.5% of all histamines in the gastrointestinal tract.
+The product that I use is Toxaprevent as it has been specifically tested, and binds to over 80% of all histamines in the gastrointestinal tract.

 I have also been frequently asked about the liquid forms of zeolite on the market.
 These do not bind histamines in the gastrointestinal tract rather they work intra-cellularly.